 Guinea is a fairly slow-growing variety with a height of 3 to 10 feet, sometimes up to 23 feet.
 What will also be of interest is that the bark and leaves are likely in gray shades.

 Guinea guavas are sweet and similar to strawberry flavor, but they can be bitter sometimes.
 You can enjoy the berries raw or preserve them.
 The fruits are available all year in tropical climates.
-Otherwise, the fruiting season happens in the late winter through early spring in subtropicals.
+Meanwhile, the fruiting season happens in the late winter through early spring in subtropicals.

-A bonus is that you can take advantage of other parts of the plant for medicinal uses.
+You can take advantage of other parts of the plant for medicinal uses.
 Costa Ricans use the leaves extract to cure common colds.
 Similarly, the root extract can be utilized to treat diarrhea in Brazil.

 On the other hand, this cultivar wood is harder than other guava types.
 Therefore, it is often used to make objects such as tool handles or beams.